 By Phillip Smith

-Triumphing convincingly in Alaska, Oregon, and Washington, DC.
+State-level marijuana law reform won big in this month’s elections, with legalization initiatives triumphing convincingly in Alaska, Oregon, and Washington, DC.
 The Florida medical marijuana initiative lost, but only because it had a higher bar of 60% of the popular vote.
 It ended up with 57%, a clear sign of solid majority support.
 And don’t forget Guam — the US territory approved medical marijuana with 56% of the vote.

 Local marijuana reform initiatives also fared well.
 In Maine, Massachusetts, and Michigan, activists built on earlier successes to win more victories this year, while in New Mexico, voters in Albuquerque and Santa Fe voted in favor of decriminalizing pot possession.

 All in all, a good year for marijuana law reform, the second good election year in a row.
 Since 2012, voters in four states and DC have been asked to legalize marijuana.
 They’ve now said yes in all of them.

 And now, eyes to turn to 2016 and beyond.
 There are excellent prospects for more victories in the West, as well as in the Northeast.
 And there could be some surprises lurking out there in the middle of the country.

 California, of course, is the big prize, and efforts are already well underway to ensure that legalization is on the ballot in 2016 — and that it actually wins this time.
 Arizona and Nevada are also on the radar, and the Nevada initiative campaign has already turned in twice the number of signatures needed to make the 2016 ballot.

 In the Northeast, both Maine and Massachusetts are initiative states, and legalization appears headed for the ballot in both.
 In Rhode Island and Vermont, the push will come in the state legislatures.